Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Introduction

-In this paper, we propose a novel federated learning algorithm, \texttt{Comfetch}, which allows memory-constrained clients to train a large global model by computing local gradients with respect to a smaller model. \texttt{Comfetch} compresses the weights of the \textit{entire} global architecture via Count Sketches, which are data structures commonly used for lower-dimensional projections with desirable $\ell_2$-recovery guarantees \citep{charikar2002finding}.
-The central server transmits these reduced weights along with the corresponding unsketching maps to the client.
-The client then computes the gradient with respect to the sketched weights and uploads them to the server.
-Since these sketched models are cheaper to transmit, we not only improve local memory costs, but also improve communication efficiency \textit{for free}.
+In this paper, we propose a novel federated learning algorithm, \texttt{Comfetch}, which allows memory-constrained clients to train a large global model and compute its gradients with respect to sketch-based representations of large weights. \texttt{Comfetch} parameterizes each target weight $W$ in the global architecture as a \textit{sketch key pair} which contains a count sketch of the weight $H(W)$ and an unsketching map $\mathcal{U}(\cdot)$.
+Count sketches are data structures commonly used for lower-dimensional projections with desirable $\ell_2$-recovery guarantees \citep{charikar2002finding}.
+The central server first transmits sketch key pairs of target layer weights to the client.
+The client then uses the key to pass each layer input $x$ first through the count sketched weight as $H(W)(x)$ and then unsketches the result using $\mathcal{U}(\cdot)$ so the output-dimensionality is retained.
+Since these sketched key pairs are cheaper to transmit and feed inputs through, we not only improve local memory costs but also improve communication and computational efficiency \textit{for free}.

-\texttt{Comfetch} does not come without challenges.
-While other gradient compression methods are solely concerned with controlling the error associated with compressing (and imperfectly decompressing) outgoing gradients \cite{spring2019compressing, ivkin2019communication, rothchild2020fetchsgd,haddadpour2021federated}, we must contend with gradient approximation error resulting from inexact weight approximations.
-To control such error, we use an error feedback scheme \citep{karimireddy2019error} which is shared with other federated learning algorithms such as \texttt{Sketched SGD}~\citep{ivkin2019communication} and \texttt{FetchSGD}~\citep{rothchild2020fetchsgd}.